All Episodes

 And so the Times goes out and gets this dunce, which is what they call Bush, get this dunce to write an op-ed on their op-ed page.

-You damn right we're gonna talk about it in a minute.
+We're going to talk about it in a minute.

 Stay with us.

-You're about heard about this, Brian.
+You heard about this, Brian?

-Uh her testimony urged legislators to force nail salons to clean up their act.
+Her testimony urged legislators to force nail salons to clean up their act.

-Paula Abdul's one of them.
+Paul Abdul's one of them.

-What else could you conclude, uh, Mr. Snurdley?
+What else could you conclude, Mr. Sterdley?

 Thank God for people like Paul Abdul.

-Where would we be this country if not for people willing to take up their time, give up their time to go to California legislature?
+Where would we be in this country if not for people willing to take up their time, give up their time to go to California legislature?

 And how about the California legislature?